 When you answer these questions, you will see certain areas/ aspects that show up repeatedly.
 While it is important that you answer these questions in one sitting, keep reading them and going through the questions and answers over a few days or weeks because the real responses will emerge over a period of time.
 The list you thus form, are your true priorities and the things that you value most.
 Consider deliberately thinking more about those areas and how you can live by those values and watch your life change for the better.
 So, what are you waiting for?
 Let’s get started!

 We hope this article helps you.
 Do let us know your thoughts in the comments below!
-For more articles like this, check out Healthy Reads or tune in to LIVE sessions by our Emotional Wellness Expert Divya Thampi on GOQii Play.
+For more articles like this, check out Healthy Reads or tune in to sessions by our Emotional Wellness Expert Divya Thampi on GOQii Play.